open-mmlab/mmaction2/configs/recognition/tsm/README.md

 7. The **infer_ckpt** means those checkpoints are ported from [TSM](https://github.com/mit-han-lab/temporal-shift-module/blob/master/test_models.py).
 -->

-3. The validation set of Kinetics400 we used consists of 19796 videos.
+2. The validation set of Kinetics400 we used consists of 19796 videos.
 These videos are available at [Kinetics400-Validation](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155136485_link_cuhk_edu_hk/EbXw2WX94J1Hunyt3MWNDJUBz-nHvQYhO9pvKqm6g39PMA?e=a9QldB).
 The corresponding [data list](https://download.openmmlab.com/mmaction/dataset/k400_val/kinetics_val_list.txt) (each line is of the format 'video_id, num_frames, label_index') and the [label map](https://download.openmmlab.com/mmaction/dataset/k400_val/kinetics_class2ind.txt) are also available.

 :::

-For more details on data preparation, you can refer to corresponding parts in [Data Preparation](/docs/data_preparation.md).
+For more details on data preparation, you can refer to corresponding parts in [data prepare](/docs/en/user_guides/2_data_prepare.md).

 ## Train